 NASHVILLE, Tenn.
-(AP) -- The United Auto Workers announced Monday it is withdrawing an appeal of the outcome of a union vote at Volkswagen's assembly plant in Tennessee.
+(AP) -- The United Auto Workers is withdrawing its appeal of the outcome of a union vote at Volkswagen's assembly plant in Tennessee.

 Documents also show Tennessee tied a $300 million incentive package to the satisfactory outcome of the labor situation at the plant.

 An NLRB hearing on the matter had been scheduled to begin Monday in Chattanooga.